 - Who receives your assets, including your house

 - Other conditions you want to put on how they handle these assets

 Creating a comprehensive estate plan takes a lot of weight off your family’s shoulders later on, allowing them to avoid the state’s guardianship process, the headache of probate, and other government processes.
 These processes often become necessary as a loved one ages and after they pass away.
 You also gain peace of mind knowing exactly what will happen to your home and can ensure your family has a place to live after you are gone.

 We can help you put a plan in place that meets your family’s unique needs, protecting not only your home but a wide range of assets.
 We may be able to keep your hard-earned assets out of the hands of creditors and protect them from being used to cover the costs of nursing home care.

 Talk to a Maryland Estate Planning Attorney About Protecting Your Home

 The Maryland estate planning lawyers from Chesapeake Wills & Trusts can help you understand your options to protect your home and create a plan that gives you and your family peace of mind about the future.
 From creating a single trust to protect your house to writing your entire rule book, we can handle any estate planning task no matter the size or complexity.
-Call our Maryland office today at 410-590-1900 to get started.
+Call our Glen Burnie office today at 410-590-1900 to get started.